fodoole/qeen-analytics-sdk/README.md

 2. SPA Navigation: Re-initialize the SDK on every page navigation in your SPA to properly track new sessions and exit events.

-3. Content Serving ID: Use `null` for the `contentServingId` when no optimized content is rendered.
+3. Content Serving ID: Use `"0"` for the `contentServingId` when no optimized content is rendered.

 4. Custom Event Configuration: